Fidor-FZCO/fidor_api_starter/README.md

 Get the following information from App Details page in App Manager / API doc
 * Client ID - From App Manager
 * Client Secret - From App Manager
 * Fidor OAuth URL - From App Manager - Remove the /oauth path suffix if its present.
-The fidor_api gem takes of appending the suffix.
+The fidor_api gem takes care of appending the suffix.
 * Fidor API URL - From API Doc / App Manager